-At The RGS Guildford in Qatar we are firmly committed to developing the whole child.
-RGSGQ pupils are encouraged to develop good social skills and to have respect for others.
+At The RGS Qatar we are firmly committed to developing the whole child.
+RGS Qatar pupils are encouraged to develop good social skills and to have respect for others.
 They are taught good manners and the difference between right and wrong.

 In line with our school values and the development of our pupils’ learning habits, our youngest children are also taught how to learn by being encouraged to explore and think for themselves.